 Continue to 3 of 4 below.

-- The drain pipe should come up to about 3/4" to 1" below the lip of the shower drain.
+- The drainpipe should come up to about 3/4 to 1 inch below the lip of the shower drain.
 You may have to put the shower base into place to mark the right height, then remove the pan to cut the pipe.

 - Put either plumber’s putty or silicone caulk onto the top flange of the shower drain fitting, then insert the tailpiece of the drain fitting into the drain opening.
 Put the cardboard friction ring and large rubber washer onto the tailpiece from under the shower base.

 - Tighten the shower drain until it is nice and tight, then remove any excess putty or silicone.